Has the constant mental battle with food taken over your life?

 Does every meal feel like a negotiation?
 Do you find yourself calculating, measuring, monitoring, restricting - or swinging the other way and feeling completely out of control?
-Maybe your relationship with food and your body consumes so much mental energy that there's little left for anything else, and you feel trapped in rigid rules, constant guilt, and a relentless inner voice that says you're never quite good enough.
+Maybe your relationship with food and your body consumes so much energy that there's little left for anything else, and you feel trapped in rigid rules, persistent guilt, and a relentless inner voice that says you're never good enough.

 You might be experiencing:

-• Persistent preoccupation with food, calories, weight, or body shape.
+Preoccupation with food, calories, weight, or body shape.

-• Rigid rules or patterns around eating that feel impossible to break.
+Rules and rituals around eating that feel impossible to break.

-• Feelings of guilt, shame, or anxiety before, during, or after meals.
+Feelings of guilt, shame, or anxiety before, during, or after meals.

-• Avoidance of social situations where food is present.
+Avoidance of social situations where food is present.

-• Body checking behaviours, comparison with others, or distorted body perception.
+Body checking behaviours, comparison with others, or distorted body perception.

-• Cycles of restriction, bingeing, purging, or chaotic eating.
+Cycles of restriction, bingeing, purging, or chaotic eating.

-• Aversion to certain foods or extreme selectivity.
+Aversion to certain foods or extreme selectivity.

-• A belief that your worth depends on your weight or appearance.
+A belief that your worth depends on your weight or appearance.

 But what if you could...

-Eat without constant anxiety, guilt, or mental negotiation.
+Eat without anxiety or mental negotiation.

 Look in the mirror without immediate criticism or distress.